Lantana Recovery

 • Humility is really important in fighting addiction and generally any problem.

-• The last but not the least steps are willingness, forgiveness, maintenance and making contact.
-It also requires you to guide others once you are done with your recovery.
-The 12 step program is really popular all over the world and provides great opportunities of growth and healthy coping mechanisms for people dealing with alcohol addiction and helps them in staying sober.
+The 12-step program is really popular all over the world and provides great opportunities for growth and healthy coping mechanisms for people dealing with alcohol addiction and helps them in staying sober.

 5. Medications:

-Administered drugs used for alcohol addiction treatment are Naltrexone, Acamprostate or Disulfiram.
-These medications are used to maintain abstinence, reduce heavy drinking and detox.
+Administered drugs used for alcohol addiction treatment are Naltrexone, Acamprosate, or Disulfiram.
+These medications are used to maintain abstinence, reduce heavy drinking, and detox.
 They also reduce withdrawal symptoms like nausea and headaches.
-Sometimes drugs like xanax and other anxiety reducing medications are also paired up to help fight depression that comes within the first few weeks of sobriety and can only be recommended by a doctor.
+Sometimes drugs like Xanax and other anxiety-reducing medications are also paired up to help fight depression that comes within the first few weeks of sobriety and can only be recommended by a doctor.

 Bottom Line: